Allek97/explodii/README.md

 -   [AWS S3](https://www.netlify.com/) - I used AWS S3 to store images.
 -   [JSON Web Tokens](https://www.netlify.com/) - I secured this application using JSON Web Tokens.
 -   [AWS S3](https://www.netlify.com/) - I used Postman to test the RESTful API I built.
--   [Heroku](https://www.heroku.com/) - I deployed the react app on the Netlify cloud and the server on Heroku.
+-   [Netlify](https://www.netlify.com/) - I deployed the react app on the Netlify cloud.
+-   [Heroku](https://www.heroku.com/) - I deployed the backend server on Heroku.

 ## 🧐 For more details <a name = "tech_stack"></a>